narrative-io/narrative-rfc/nql.md

 ```
 #### 10.5.2 `country_code_3_to_2()`

-The country_code_3_to_2('column') function takes in a column of ISO 3166-1 alpha-3 country code(s) and converts them to The ISO 3166-1 alpha-2 country code(s).
-The function is useful for matching the standard output for the `iso_3166_1_country` Rosetta Stone attribute, expressed as ISO 3166-1 alpha-2 country codes.
+The country_code_3_to_2('column') function takes in a single column of ISO 3166-1 alpha-3 country code(s) and converts it to ISO 3166-1 alpha-2 country code(s).
+The function is useful for matching the standard output of the `iso_3166_1_country` Rosetta Stone attribute, expressed as ISO 3166-1 alpha-2 country codes.

 ##### Example: